Kalateh-ye Now, Bardaskan

-Kalateh-ye Now (كلاته نو, also Romanized as Kalāteh-ye Now) is a village in Kenarshahr Rural District, in the Central District of Bardaskan County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 821, in 236 families.
+Kalateh-ye Now (كلاته نو) (Note: Also romanized as Kalāteh-ye Now) is a village in Kenarshahr Rural District of the Central District in Bardaskan County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 821 in 236 households.
+The following census in 2011 counted 908 people in 284 households.
+The 2016 census measured the population of the village as 959 people in 308 households.